canadaclub/canadaclub.github.io/events.md

 - August 17: BBQ in Münsingen
 - October 26: Pancake breakfast
 - November TBD: Upstage play
-- December 13 (TBD): Christmas dinner, [Restaurant Ochsen](https://www.ochsen-muensingen.ch), Münsingen
+- December 13: Christmas dinner, [Restaurant Ochsen](https://www.ochsen-muensingen.ch), Münsingen

 Activities can be added at any time if you have an idea.
 Put it on FB and let the Exec know to inform members by email.